Michigan Medical Marijuana Card in Pontiac, MI

 - I have anxiety as my primary condition — is that a qualifying condition in Michigan?

-- Anxiety on its own is not on the original MMMA list, but conditions associated with chronic anxiety — including PTSD, chronic pain with anxiety components, and severe and persistent muscle spasms with anxiety triggers — are covered.
-Dr. Vance evaluates each patient's case individually during the consultation.
+- No. Anxiety on its own is not on the Michigan MMMP qualifying conditions list.
+However, conditions that often co-occur with anxiety — including PTSD and chronic pain — are explicitly listed qualifiers.
+Dr. Vance evaluates each patient's case individually to determine the appropriate qualifying-condition basis.